Texas Mental Health, Addiction and Divorce

-Many individuals who struggle with mental health or have been diagnosed with a mental health disorder may feel apprehensive about disclosing their diagnosis for fear of it affecting the outcome of their family law matter.
+Many individuals who struggle with mental health or who have been diagnosed with a mental health disorder may feel apprehensive about disclosing their diagnosis for fear of it affecting the outcome of their family law matter.
 In truth, the best thing you can do is be upfront and honest about your diagnosis.
-In addition, showing a commitment to taking steps to get the help you need, whether that’s through therapy or taking medication, demonstrates your ability to manage mental health and addiction issues that could impact your divorce or family law matter.
+In addition, showing a commitment to getting the help you need, whether through therapy or taking medication, demonstrates your ability to manage mental health and addiction issues that could impact your divorce or family law matter.

 Substance Use Disorder and Your Family Law Matter

 Substance use is at an all-time high in the United States.
-According to the 2020 National Survey on Drug Use and Health by Substance Abuse and Mental Health Services Administration (SAMHSA), 40.3 million people aged 12 or older (or 14.5 percent) had a substance use disorder in the past year, including:
+According to the 2020 National Survey on Drug Use and Health by Substance Abuse and Mental Health Services Administration (SAMHSA), 14.5 percent of people 12 or older (40.3 million) suffered from a substance use disorder in 2020.
+These substance use disorders include:

-- 18.4 million who had an illicit drug use disorder
+- 18.4 million with an illicit drug use disorder

-Subsequently, we have seen substance use disorder become more prevalent in family law matters over the years.
-Our experience can help you and your family reach a constructive resolution that demonstrates empathy yet also establishes protections.
+We have subsequently seen substance use disorder become more prevalent in family law matters over the years.
+When divorcing, an addict or someone who suffers from a substance abuse disorder, we will educate you about how this disorder may affect the divorce process.
+Our experienced family lawyers can help you and your family reach a constructive resolution that demonstrates empathy yet also establishes protections.

 Strategies for successfully managing substance use concerns post-divorce can include: